 Whether you’re having lots of company or it’s just going to be you and the kids, it’s so nice to have some planned activities you can do without leaving home.

-One mom suggested sprinkling “reindeer food” on the front lawn.
+Sprinkle some “reindeer food” on the front lawn.
 (Here’s a recipe and free printable).